Advanced analysis of circulating tumor DNA in the blood

 The tumour undergoes genetic modifications over time, producing new mutations in the face of disease progression or even received treatment, generating in some cases resistance to therapy.
 Knowledge of these mutations allows the use of drugs targeted to a particular tumour at a specific time, thus increasing the rate of treatment success.

-Guardant360 analyses 120 genes in a blood sample to identify the presence of tumor mutations, to rearrangements, insertions and deletions (indels) with the aim of providing direct options for clinical treatment to the patient by analyzing the biological characteristics of the tumor.
+The Guardant360 test analyzes 74 genes in a blood sample to identify the presence of point tumor mutations, rearrangements, insertions and deletions (indels), beyond microsatellite instability.
+The objective of this test is to provide greater assertiveness in directing the patient’s clinical treatment by the analysis of the biological characteristics of the tumor.

 Indicated for patients with advanced solid or metastatic tumour in the following cases: